AU-ENVS-Bioinformatics/phyloENVS/README.md

 ## Details

 The available color scales can be seen below.
+The colors are based on the AU design guide.

 <div align="center">